-Why is this nappening?
-How do you know?

-Why is this happening?
-How do you know?

-Why is this happening?
-How do you know?

-Why is this happening?
-How do you know?
+Dig deeper into your problem by asking why it is happening and what evidence you have.
+Why is this How do happening? you know?
+Why is this How do you know? happening?

 Star the problem cause in step 2 that makes the most sense to focus on for this project and articulate a new problem statement.